VeereshElango/veereshelango.github.io/_posts/2020-04-16-how-did-i-create-my-ai-powered-tamil-lyrics-generator.md

 ![no-alignment]({{ site.url }}{{ site.baseurl }}/assets/images/lstm_tamil_lyric.jpg)

-During test time, a character will be fed to the RNN, and it returns the distribution of characters are likely to come next.
+During test time, a character will be fed to the RNN, and it returns the distribution of characters that are likely to come next.
 Sample the distribution and feed it back to the RNN to get the next letter.
 Repeat this process until you're sampling text.
 {: .text-justify}

 After a few trials, I settled up with using two [Long short-term memory (LSTM)](https://en.wikipedia.org/wiki/Long_short-term_memory) layers stacked on top of each other.
 These layers are uni-directional which means it has the capacity to learn from preceding characters only.
-I stopped tuning, once I sensed some satisfactory result for this initial attempt.
+As I sensed results with human readable, spelling mistake less and poematic structure for this initial attempt, I stopped tuning.
 {: .text-justify}

 ## Presentation